qpliu/esolang/intercal/README.md

 counter with every array element assignment would be a waste, so a slightly more sophisticated implementation would only add the COPY-ON-WRITE checks to arrays that can be `STASHed`.

+Another optimization is to turn `STASH` into a NO-OP for variables that are never `RETRIEVEd`.